Written by: Keith Tully

 Hopes are that the deal will result in all 96 Patisserie Valerie stores being kept open and its almost 2,000-strong workforce maintained in employment around the country.

-The company called in administrators on January 22nd, having failed to reach agreements with creditors in recent weeks and after it was found to have a very sizable black hole in its finances towards the end of last year.
+The company called in administrators on January 22nd, having failed to reach agreements with creditors in recent weeks and after it was found to have a very sizeable black hole in its finances towards the end of last year.

 A police fraud investigation focussed on the details of Patisserie Valerie’s finances remains ongoing, with regulators also looking closely at the audit firm Grant Thornton’s oversight of its accounts.